FelixKratz/SketchyBar/docs/features.md

 which makes very powerful items possible.
 Furthermore, an *item* can be assigned to mission control spaces or displays, such that they only show on a certain space or display, which makes multi-desktop configuration of the bar possible and opens the possibility to create individualized bar configuration on a per display and per space level.
 These simple ingredients make *items* almost endlessly customizable and can be used to display arbitrary information and perform useful actions.
-For some examples see my sketchybarrc and the plugins folder.

 Some special features can not be accomplished with a simple *item*, this is where the *components* come into play.
 They basically are *items* with extra steps.
 They contain all the properties a regular item does, but they can do specialized tasks a simple item can not.
 For example, there